Hindmes History, Family Crest & Coats of Arms

 Hindmes Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hindmes have been found, including: Hines, Hine, Hyne, Hynes and others.

 Early Notables of the Hindmes family (pre 1700)

-More information is included under the topic Early Hindmes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Hindmes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hindmes family to Ireland

 Some of the Hindmes family moved to Ireland, but this topic is not covered in this excerpt.